-I have a loan through One Main Financial, and noticed they have a section on their website that you can earn points.
-So far, I’ve cashed out $60 in Amazon and Dunkin Donuts gift cards.
-All I do is read articles, use the loan calculator, log in, etc.
+When I used to have a loan, I noticed on the company’s website, they had a section where you can earn points.
+I cashed out $60 in Amazon and Dunkin Donuts gift cards.
+All I did was read articles, use the loan calculator, log in, etc.

 Log into all of your accounts to see if they have features like this.